• ECTS

 Description

-This course introduces the mathematical modeling of the behavior of actors seeking to optimize an individual objective in a competitive situation.
+This course introduces mathematical modeling of the behavior of actors seeking to optimize an individual objective in a competitive situation.

 Read more